SofarGroup13/real_time_dataVisualization/README.md

 The first thing to do, after having cloned the repository :

-Execute the following commands for Ros related Python libraries
+Execute the following commands for Python libraries

 ```
 sudo apt-update